Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

 \section{Methodology}

-We explain the proposed fine-grained TSR method in this section.
-As shown in Fig.~\ref{fig2}, our method first implements localization and detection on original road images and then the extraction of traffic signs is performed by the designed extraction detector.
-Next, we implement the proposed \textit{think twice before recognizing} strategy for stimulating the fine-grained TSR capability of the LMM.
+In this section, we detail the proposed method for cross-domain zero-shot TSR, as illustrated in Fig.~\ref{fig2}.
+The proposed method begins with the localization and detection of traffic signs from original road images using a tailored extraction detector.
+Subsequently, we implement the proposed multi-step thinking strategy for stimulating the fine-grained TSR ability of LMMs.